Troperty/integration-tests-common/README.md

 # PUBLIC REPO!!!
 # integration-tests-common

-Holds commonly used test functions for comparing JSON canonically etc.
+Holds commonly used test functions for comparing JSON canonically etc. Check the tests under /cypress/integration/XYZ.spec.js for some example code on how to use the commun helper functions.

 ## Usage
 Add to your package.json: